Kaz Patafta: Newcastle United Jets

 In May 2008, Patafta secured a release from the remainder of his contract with Benfica with the assistance of the Australian Professional Footballers' Association.
 On 2 June 2008, Patafta signed a 1-year contract with the Newcastle Jets.
 On 22 August 2008 he debuted for Newcastle in a 3–3 with Perth Glory when he was substituted on in the 80th minute for Edmundo Zura.

 Canberra FC

 Patafta returned to playing football in a guest appearance, playing for Canberra FC in a friendly game versus Malaysia national football team (3:2).
 He later played five matches for Canberra FC, he scored four goals including a hat trick against Cooma.

 Lanexang Intra FC

 Patafta joined Lao Premier League side Lane Xang Intra F.C. for the 2015/2016 seasons.

 In March 2016, Patafta announced that he was retiring from the game at the age of 28 to become the general manager of Lanexang.
-Patafta said that he had earned his law degree from Bond University in 2014 and felt that he felt he could make a large impact on the business side of football.
+Patafta said that he had earned his law degree from Deakin University in 2014 and felt that he felt he could make a large impact on the business side of football.
 He remained in that role until the dissolution of the team in January 2017.